-As architects, one of the first questions our clients ask is how long will it take to complete the project?
-There’s no standard answer because there are a number of factors involved in the architect’s design process timeline.
-Every building is an individual project, and every client has different requirements.
-There are a number of elements that can throw the timeline out, such as weather, council approvals, clients’ amendments, contractor issues and many more unforeseen circumstances.
+Unfortunately, there’s no standard answer to this question because several factors are involved in the architectural design process.
+Every building and project is unique, and every client has different requirements — plus, several elements can throw the timeline out, such as weather, council approvals, clients’ amendments, contractor issues and other unforeseen circumstances.

 Stage 2: Development Application (DA) — 4 to 6 weeks

-Stage 3: Documentation – 6 to 8 weeks
+Stage 3: Construction documentation — 8 to 12 weeks

-Stage 4: Construction certificate and training – 4 to 8 weeks
+Stage 4: Construction certificates & tenders — 4 to 8 weeks

-This stage involves the builders preparing their tenders.
-While this is happening, the documents are submitted to council or private certifiers to obtain the construction certificate, which is typically processed in two weeks.
+At this stage in the project timeline, the builders prepare their tenders.
+While this happens, the construction documents are submitted to the local Council or Private Certifiers to obtain the construction certificate, typically processed in two weeks.

-At the end of the tender period, the architect assesses the tenders and gives any recommendations on cost negotiation to the client.
-At the conclusion of the tender and negotiation process, contracts are prepared for signature this could normally take up to one week.
+At the end of the tender period, the Architect assesses the tenders and provides recommendations on cost negotiation to the client.
+After the tender and negotiation process, contracts are prepared for signature.
+This normally takes a week.

 Stage 5: Construction — 3 to 12 months

 For small alterations, renovations or additions, the construction stage could take 3 to 6 months.
-A typical new residential project of a significant size will take from between 6 to 9 months for construction.
+A typical new residential project of a significant size will take between 9 to 12 months for construction.

-For larger projects (greater than $1million in value) it could take up to 12 months to compete.
+For larger projects (greater than $1 million in value), the construction process could take up to 18 months to compete.

-As you can see, the timeline from concept to completion can take the best part of two years, depending on the various influencing factors.
+As you can see, the complete design and construction process can take the best part of two years, depending on various influencing factors.